rlipscombe/nancy-hosting/README.md

 You could also write a custom host, but I've assumed that, at best, it's equivalent to Nancy's built-in self-hosting.

+## Self Hosting ##

+Hosting in any executable.

+Requirements:

+ * .NET 4.0

+Advantages:

+* Simple deployment.

+Disadvantages:

+* Documented as *"self hosting is not intended for production use, but rather as a development server"*
+* Requires URL ACLs to exactly match the listen URI.
+* An extra service to support.

 ## WCF Hosting ##

 Requirements: